How to properly tag & hang your items:

 Directions for Entering Your Items

-If a tag is lost from an item, the only way we can match it to the correct item is with the description you enter.
-For example, if your description is “Dress”, this does not help us locate the correct dress.
+If a tag is lost from an item, we can only match it to the correct item with the description you enter.
+For example, if your description is “Dress,” this does not help us locate the correct dress.
 We could have four dresses with a lost tag.

 When you are ready to print, click on "Print Tags."

+Choose which tags to print by checking the box beside the item, then click "Generate Tags."
+The tags should come up in a printable format.
 Please use white card stock for printing.
 Eight tags fit on each 8 1/2 X 11 piece of card stock paper.
 Print in Landscape.
-Do not use plain copy paper, it will not hold up under the rigors of the sale.
-Also, the barcode must be perfectly printed - it's the most important thing when a customer brings the item to the checkout.
-Please make sure your tags are printed well - if the printing is poor quality, it will not scan and will cause much anxiety in the checkout lines.
-Using a laser printer is the best choice, inkjet printers do not scan as well.
+Do not use plain copy paper; it will not hold up under the rigors of the sale.
+Also, the barcode must be perfectly printed - the most important thing when a customer brings the item to the checkout.
+Please ensure your tags are printed well - if the printing is poor quality, it will not scan and cause much anxiety in the checkout lines.
+Using a laser printer is the best choice; inkjet printers do not scan as well.

 More on supplies: White card stock: Cardstock can be found online or at Walmart, Staples, Sam’s Club, and other office supply stores.
 Using a super heavyweight (65lb is typical) is unnecessary, but you should have thicker card stock than regular copy paper.
 Some printers will instruct you to feed it manually rather than feed it by the paper tray.
 You can also send your tag PDFs to an office service store (Staples, A+, etc.) to have them printed on card stock.
 Eight tags fit on one sheet horizontally.
 (Be sure landscape is chosen on printer settings.)

 Tag gun and attachments/barbs if you tag with a gun.

 Safety pins of differing sizes.
 Small pins are best when attaching tags.
 Larger pins work best when attaching pants to shirt hangers so they can be removed easily.